katelandisgsa/tts.gsa.gov/pages/jointts/positions/fedramp-isso-2023.md

 - Operates as part of the FedRAMP Cloud Assessment Team supporting program strategy and roadmap, including objectives, goals, and metrics, in support of federal cybersecurity and FedRAMP program policy.
 - Develop a communications strategy and training that includes internal/external government and commercial stakeholders supporting Vulnerability Management program goals and expectations.
 - Identify, proactively monitor and address program risks associated with cybersecurity and vulnerability management within the cloud cybersecurity assessment process.
-### 2. Work with the team to set and meet quality standards for vulnerability management deliverables.
+- Work with the team to set and meet quality standards for vulnerability management deliverables.
 - Make evidence-based program decisions through use of user research, analytics, and other tools.
 - Ensure commercial cloud service providers adhere to federal regulations and standards.

-- Work with agency partners to enable cybersecurity risk management.
+### 2. Work with the team to set and meet quality standards for vulnerability management deliverables.
 - Work with partners and stakeholders to operate within established in-house cloud security assessment program.
 - Collaborate with partners to navigate complex bureaucratic relationships to bring stakeholders together around a common program vision and strategy to support the cybersecurity assessment of commercial cloud services..
 - Work with partners to establish relationships with their security, operations, and IT teams that will help sustain the product in the long term.